-Nicola devotes a significant part of each season to education visits and workshops and is an active supporter of organisations and individuals advocating the importance of music – and other expressive arts – in education.
-More and more is being added to the already huge amount of credible and evidence-based research showing that the impact of music as part of the learning process for young people not only enriches their lives by exposing them to music making and listening but also improves concentration, teamwork, discipline and confidence.
+More and more is being added to the already huge amount of credible and evidence-based research showing that embedding music into a young person’s learning not only enriches their lives by exposing them to music making and listening but also improves concentration, teamwork, discipline and confidence.
 Nicola is passionate about sharing this message; and about promoting music education practices which focus on both musical excellence and on creating content, committed and compassionate individuals.

 For illustrative videos please click here.